mpafford237/phase1project/README.md

 This Web app uses the JSON file containing the HIPO University Domains List.
 The link to their github repository is here: https://github.com/Hipo/university-domains-list/blob/master/world_universities_and_domains.json.

+## Blog Link

+Here is a link to my Hashnode blog where I detail how my JS code and WebApp works: https://mpcodingjourney.hashnode.dev/baby-steps-making-the-university-finder-web-app.